Reactive-Network/reactive-smart-contract-demos/src/demos/erc20-turnovers/README.md

 ## Contracts

-- **Origin/Destination Chain Contract:** [TokenTurnoverL1](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/erc20-turnovers/TokenTurnoverL1.sol) manages turnover requests and responses for ERC-20 tokens, allowing the owner to request turnover data, which is then processed and returned by the reactive contract via callbacks.
+**Origin/Destination Chain Contract:** [TokenTurnoverL1](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/erc20-turnovers/TokenTurnoverL1.sol) manages turnover requests and responses for ERC-20 tokens, allowing the owner to request turnover data, which is then processed and returned by the reactive contract via callbacks.

-- **Reactive Contract:** [TokenTurnoverReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/erc20-turnovers/TokenTurnoverReactive.sol) listens for ERC-20 transfer events and specific requests from `TokenTurnoverL1`.
-It updates turnover records and responds to requests by emitting callbacks with current turnover data.
+**Reactive Contract:** [TokenTurnoverReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/erc20-turnovers/TokenTurnoverReactive.sol) subscribes to ERC‑20 transfer events via `ERC20_TRANSFER_TOPIC_0` and request events from `TokenTurnoverL1` via `L1_RQ_TOPIC_0` on Ethereum Sepolia.
+When a transfer event is received, it updates the token’s turnover record and emits a `Turnover` event.
+If the contract detects a request from `TokenTurnoverL1`, it responds by emitting a `Callback` event containing the current turnover data for the requested token.
+This contract extends `AbstractPausableReactive`, allowing subscriptions to be paused or resumed as needed.

 ## Further Considerations